ibm-cloud-docs/vpc/security-groups.md

     You can specify this value as either an IP address, a CIDR block, or all the identifiers of a single security group (ID, CRN, and name).
 If this value is omitted, a CIDR block of `0.0.0.0/0` is used to allow traffic from any source (or to any source, for outbound rules).

 For more information about setting up security group rules using the CLI, see the [Command list cheat sheet](/docs/vpc?topic=vpc-configuring-the-security-group&interface=cli#command-list-cheat-sheet).
 For more information about setting up security group rules using the API, see [Setting up the security group for your virtual server instance by using the API](/docs/vpc?topic=vpc-configuring-the-security-group&interface=api#sg-using-api).

+## Limitations
+{: #limitations-security-groups}

+* ESP protocol is currently not supported on gen3 profiles.
+You can configure ESP protocol using the API on gen2.
+However, to avoid confusion between profiles, ESP protocol is not shown in the UI options.
+Support for ESP protocol on gen3 profiles is planned to be available in the future.

 ## Getting started
 {: #sg-getting-started}